Frostman random variables, entropy inequalities, and applications: Proof of Theorems and with

 To compare Theorems \ref{distance} and \ref{thm_distance_smalls}, one may take $W=(X,Y)$ in Theorem \ref{distance}.
 The random variables $X$ and $Y$ are required to be independent in Theorem \ref{thm_distance_smalls}, but may be dependent in Theorem \ref{distance}.

-The rest of the proof of Theorem \ref{thm1} for $s\leq 1/2$ will follow the same line as in the case $s>1/2$.
+The rest of the proof of Theorems \ref{thm_jointly_Frostman} and \ref{thm_conditionally_Frostman} for $s\leq 1/2$ will follow the same lines as in the case $s>1/2$.
 So we omit the details.
 To prove Theorem \ref{thm_distance_smalls}, we need the following variant for measures.
 For two measures $\mu',\mu''$ whose supports are bounded regions on $\R^2$, we denote by $\Delta(\mu',\mu'')$ the distance measure between $\mu'$ and $\mu''$, i.e.,

 for any Borel subset $B$ of $\R$.
 By closely following arguments from Shmerkin and Wang, in \cite{ShW}, we obtain the following entropy estimate.